anoopmoothedath/Doubly-Linked-List/README.md

 # Doubly-Linked-List
 This is a C program for doubly linked list.
-Various operations done on the DLL are insertion (beginning, specific position, end), traversal and count of the nodes.
+This DLL program has various operations :
+* Insertion (at the beginning, at end & at specific position)
+* Deletion (from beginning & end)
+* Count of the nodes
+* Traversal of DLL